-- A CDS resembles insurance: it allows a buyer to purchase protection in the event that a debtor defaults on his obligations - Unlike the purchaser of an insurance contract, the buyer of a CDS does not have to own the "underlying" asset, i.e. the asset subject to the bet - Therefore the buyer of a "naked" CDS has all the interest to make the default happen [it is like buying homeowners' insurance on your neighbour's house and then trying to set fire to it] - CDS are traded OTC, which brings - lack of transparency - counterparty risks - the two main causes of loss of investor confidence during the recent crisis - raising the risks of an institution becoming "too interconnected to fail" (see AIG)
+- A CDS resembles insurance: it allows a buyer to purchase protection in the event that a debtor defaults on his obligations - Unlike the purchaser of an insurance contract, the buyer of a CDS does not have to own the "underlying" asset, i.e. the asset subject to the bet - Therefore the buyer of a "naked" CDS has all the interest to make the default happen [it is like buying homeowners' insurance on your neighbour's house and then trying to set fire to it] - Moreover since subprime bonds had a nominal life of 30 years but were designed to be repaid in just a few years (especially those with underlying "teaser" rate mortgages, where the interest rate the borrower was supposed to pay would jump after 2-3 years), buying a CDS on a subprime bond (mezzanine tranche) meant paying an insurance premium of roughly 2% a year (before the financial crisis) for at most 6 years (the longest expected lifespan of the putatively 30 years loan) for a potential gain of 100! - As perceptions of solvency problems for the seller of a CDS rose and it failed to post collateral, its counterparties began to take defensive action, exacerbating the dealer's weak cash position: the moment a CDS seller does not have a sufficient buffer of high quality short-term securities to meet collateral calls it is essentially, in the absence of direct official support, going to move rapidly from a liquidity into a solvency crisis (as happened to AIG and to "monoline" insurers in 2008) - CDS are traded OTC, which brings: - lack of transparency - counterparty risks - the two main causes of loss of investor confidence during the recent crisis - raising the risks of an institution becoming "too interconnected to fail"